dalibo/sqlserver2pgsql/README.md

 -num : Converts numeric (xxx,0) to the appropriate smallint, integer or bigint.
 It won't keep the constraint on the size of the scale of the numeric

+-validate_constraints=yes/after/no: for foreign keys, if yes: foreign keys are created as valid in the after script (default)
+                                                      if no: they are created as not valid (enforced only for new rows) if after: they are created as not valid, but the statements to validate them are put in the unsure file

 If you want to also import data:

 > ./sqlserver2pgsql.pl -b before.sql -a after.sql -u unsure.sql -k kettledir \